Joycelyn Elders

 Minnie Joycelyn Elders (born Minnie Lee Jones; August 13, 1933) is an American pediatrician and public health administrator who served as Surgeon General of the United States from 1993 to 1994.
 A vice admiral in the Public Health Service Commissioned Corps, she was the second woman, second person of color, and first African American to serve as Surgeon General.

-Elders is best known for her frank discussion of her views on controversial issues such as drug legalization, masturbation, and distributing contraception in schools.
+Elders is known for her frank discussion of her views on controversial issues such as drug legalization, masturbation, and distributing contraception in schools.
 She was forced to resign in December 1994 amidst controversy as a result of her views.
-She is currently a professor emerita of pediatrics at the University of Arkansas for Medical Sciences.
+Elders is a professor emerita of pediatrics at the University of Arkansas for Medical Sciences.

 Early life and education

 Elders was born Minnie Lee Jones in Schaal, Arkansas, to a poor, farm sharecropping family, and was the eldest of eight children, and valedictorian of her school class.
-The family also spent two years near a wartime shipyard in Richmond, California before returning to School.
+The family also spent two years near a wartime shipyard in Richmond, California before returning to Schaal.
 In college, she changed her name to Minnie Joycelyn Lee.
 In 1952, she received her B.S. degree in Biology from Philander Smith College in Little Rock, Arkansas, where she also pledged Delta Sigma Theta.
 She married briefly to Cornelius Reynolds, a Federal employee, and later to Oliver Elders, a basketball coach.
-After working as a nurse's aide in a Veterans Administration hospital in Milwaukee for a period, she joined the United States Army in May 1953 and became a 2nd Lieutenant.
+After working as a nurse's aide in a Veterans Administration hospital in Milwaukee for a period, she joined the United States Army in May 1953 and became a second lieutenant.
 During her 3 years in the Army, she was trained as a physical therapist.
 She then attended the University of Arkansas Medical School, where she obtained her M.D. degree in 1960.
 After completing an internship at the University of Minnesota Hospital and a residency in pediatrics at the University of Arkansas Medical Center, Elders earned an M.S. in Biochemistry in 1967.